Electronic waste in Africa: E-waste management in Lagos

-Nigeria and Ghana are among the world's leading countries for electronic waste.
+Ghana is among the world's leading countries for electronic waste.
 Despite bans on importing hazardous waste found in international agreements like the Basel Convention, the Minamata Convention on Mercury, and the Stockholm Convention, fairly relaxed customs systems allow e-waste to travel into Nigeria.
 Every year, this amounts to approximately 71,000 tonnes of electronic waste imported.
 United Nations Environment Programme (UNEP) has partnered with Nigeria's National Environmental Standards and Regulations Enforcement Agency to implement a sustainable model for e-waste recycling in order to prevent overflowing landfills.
 However, scrapping and reselling makes up a large part of how e-waste is managed in the country.
 Despite hazardous conditions, such as infections and neuro developmental issues, and laws against metal extraction methods, such as burning plastic cables and acid leaching, local civilians run a large informal sector of recycling that is favored by international entities for its evasion of production cost, regulation, and taxation.

 In 1977, following an oil boom and subsequent influx of migrants, the city of Lagos founded the Lagos Waste Management Authority (LAWMA), formerly known as Lagos State Refuse Disposal Board (LSRDB).
 The poorly managed waste management systems in the 1970s necessitated the establishment of a state-funded institution to monitor waste practices and health implications.
+It is demolished in 2021 by the Nigerian government.